 - 1. The Taxpayer was an incorporated company that carried on a retail business and was registered for GST.
-X was the Taxpayer's sole director and shareholder.
-The Taxpayer had paid wages with PAYE deducted to X and for one income year to Y. X's shareholder current account was also credited with a shareholder salary.
-X was married to Y. - 2.
-X and Y were settlors, trustees, and beneficiaries of a Trust. - 3.
+Y was the Taxpayer's sole director and held 51% of its shares and X held the remaining 49%.
+Y was married to X. - 2.
+The Taxpayer's business was managed by E who was married to F. F and Y were the signatories on the Taxpayer's bank account. - 3.
 Customer Compliance Services, Inland Revenue (CCS) investigated the Taxpayer's income tax and GST affairs and concluded that the Taxpayer had omitted some business income from its income tax and GST assessments.
-CCS considered that the income had been: - deposited into X's and Y's personal bank accounts and the bank accounts of a Trust, used by X and Y and the Trust, and not returned by them for income tax purposes - used to pay X's and Y's personal expenses - used to fund property purchases made by X and Y and the Trust. - 4.
-CCS also formed the view that the common ownership requirement for a subvention payment made by the Taxpayer to Company A was not met.
-The New Zealand Companies Register showed Y as Company A's sole director and holding 51% of its shares and X holding the remaining 49%.
-CCS considered the Taxpayer and Company A were 49% commonly owned, not the required 66%. - 5.
-CCS issued a Notice of Proposed Adjustment (NOPA) to the Taxpayer proposing: - income tax and GST adjustments for the applicable years to include the omitted business income in the Taxpayer's income tax and GST returns and disallow the subvention payment
+CCS considered that: - Some cash deposited in F's bank accounts was not transferred to the Taxpayer's bank account and had instead been: - transferred to F's bank accounts and retained by F \circ - transferred to persons recorded as the Taxpayer's employees but not 0 treated by the Taxpayer as wages - withdrawn in cash 0 - spent by F and E personally 0 - spent on goods and services of an unknown nature. - The business income was not included in the Taxpayer's income tax and GST assessments. - CCS also formed the view that the common ownership requirement for a subvention 4. payment received by the Taxpayer from Company B was not met.
+The New Zealand Companies Register showed X as Company B's sole director and shareholder.
+CCS considered the Taxpayer and Company B were 49% commonly owned, not the required 66%. - CCS issued a Notice of Proposed Adjustment (NOPA) to the Taxpayer proposing:

-- consequential adjustments assessing shareholder salary, dividends, or income under ordinary concepts to X, Y, and the Trust - a shortfall penalty for evasion for each income year and GST taxable period, reduced by 50% for previous behaviour.
+- income tax and GST adjustments for the applicable years to include the omitted business income in the Taxpayer's income tax and GST returns and disallow the subvention payment - a shortfall penalty for evasion for each income year and GST taxable period, reduced by 50% for previous behaviour.
 No shortfall penalty was proposed in respect of the adjustment relating to the subvention payment. - 6.
 The 4-year time bar periods for amending the Taxpayer's income tax and GST assessments had expired in respect of some of the income years and GST taxable periods in dispute.
 However, CCS considered that exceptions applied to allow the assessments to be amended at any time. - 7.
 The Taxpayer rejected the proposed adjustments, and the matter was referred to the Tax Counsel Office, Inland Revenue (TCO) for adjudication.